 - Inspirational Photo Galleries

 Concrete is porous, which means that it readily absorbs liquids like paint.
 With this ease of penetration, paint can seep millimeters deep into a concrete surface.
-As a result, it can be a challenge to remove paint from concrete, but it can certainly be done.
-How long will it take?
+As a result, it can be a challenge to figure out how to remove paint from concrete, but it can certainly be done.
+How long does it take?
 That depends on the size of the area you’re dealing with.
 But it’s safe to expect that you won’t be knocking this out before lunch.
 Think of removing paint from concrete as an ongoing process, not as an item for your weekend to-do list.

 MATERIALS AND TOOLS

 - Broom (or clean cotton rag)